 Note however, that some of

-these traditional Protestant and Catholic churches do offer services relative to the Born Again/ Charismatic movement and these are discussed later (within this section of the
+these traditional Protestant and Catholic churches do offer services relative to the Born Again/ Charismatic movement and these are discussed later in this

 and emotion in their services.